istrate/cp4d/DB2-OpenShift.md

 * meta data: rook-cephfs
 * backup: managed-nfs-storage

-Important: make sure that *storage* key is at the same level as *version*.
+Important: make sure that in the YAML file, the *storage* key is at the same level as the *version*.
 Otherwise, no error is reported but DB2 cluster will not be created.

 ```
   version: 11.5.5.0-cn4